caoimheD/pp4shoppinglist/README.md

 <a name="deployment"></a>
 ## Deployment

 This project was deployed to Heroku.
-A new app was created and then configured in Heroku through the 'settings' tab.
-These configurations are the 'config vars' which include the url to the database, secret key and PORT numbers.
-The database was created on ElephantSQL and this is where the database URL goes to.
+A new app was created (New button -> 'Create new app' -> choose region/name -> Create app).
+This app was then configured in Heroku through the 'settings' tab.
+These configurations are the 'config vars' which are: cloudinary url, the url to the database (ElephantSQL), secret key, PORT numbers and heroku postgresql ivory url.
+The database was created on ElephantSQL and this is where the database URL points to.
+In Gitpod the config vars were saved in an env.py file.
+This was added to a .gitignore list so that the config vars are not visible on Github.

-The new Heroku app was then linked to the Github repository for this project and deployed using the manual deploy button in the deploy tab.
+The new Heroku app was then linked to the Github repository for this project and deployed using the manual deploy button in the deploy tab (deploy tab -> github button -> search for project).

 Automatic deployments were then enabled so that any push to github would also deploy on the live Heroku app.
+This was checked in the 'activities' tab to ensure that these automatic deployments happened.
+Before final deployment, the debug settings was changed to 'false' in settings.py.
+This means that if errors do occur on the live site, users will only see generic errors and no specific site details.

 <a name="credits"></a>
 ## References